signisto/remotenv-ruby/README.md

 ## Usage

-When Envoku is loaded it automatically uses Dotenv in the background to preload and other configuration mechanisms you may have to make transitioning seamless.
+When Remotenv is loaded it automatically uses Dotenv in the background to preload and other configuration mechanisms you may have to make transitioning seamless.

 ### Rails

-Envoku automatically pre-loads itself during `before_configuration` phase so no configuration is required.
+Remotenv automatically pre-loads itself during `before_configuration` phase so no configuration is required.

 ### Sinatra